Tracking Capabilities for Safer Agents: Tracked Capabilities in Scala

 \subsection{Lifetimes}

 One consequence of tracking capabilities in types is that we can control their lifetimes.
-For instance, here is a function that runs an operation \lstinline|op| while providing a logger to a fresh file.
-After the operation is finished, the file is closed and the result of the operation is returned.
+Consider a function that runs an operation \lstinline|op| while providing a logger backed by a fresh file.
+After the operation finishes, the file is closed and the result is returned.
 The function is generic: the result type of the operation is the type parameter \lstinline|T|, which can be instantiated as needed.

 \begin{code} def logged[T](op: Logger^ => T): T = val f = new File("logfile") val l = Logger(f) val result = op(l) f.close() result \end{code}